tc39/proposal-relative-indexing-method/README.md

 I'm prepared to eat my words, but I suspect that any library adding a `.item()` method to Array or the other indexables is going to be giving it compatible or identical semantics to what's outlined here; I can't imagine what else such a method name could possibly correspond to.

+There's good evidence that we're probably safe here, tho: none of MooTools, Prototype, or Ext add `.item()` to Array; those are generally the most dangerous libraries for this kind of addition (see: squooshgate), so if we're safe there it's much more likely we'll be safe in general.

 Proposed Edits
 --------------